x

 Bonus Round

-more of these symbols anywhere on the reels.
+The bonus round is also triggered by dynamite when you get three or more of these symbols anywhere on the reels.

-The seven characters are as follows.
+The following seven characters are profiled.

 • Happy Lucky